-In August 2020, the Company entered into a Memorandum of Understanding ("2020 MOU"), pursuant to which, the Company received a one-time non-refundable payment of \$9.5 million (the "Accelerated Milestone Payment") from Ocumension as a full and final payment of the combined remaining development, regulatory and sales milestone payments under the Company's license agreements with Ocumension for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye and for the treatment of post-operative inflammation following ocular surgery, respectively.
+In August 2020, the Company entered into a Memorandum of Understanding ("2020 MOU"), pursuant to which, the Company received a one-time non-refundable payment of \$9.5 million (the "Accelerated Milestone Payment") from Ocumension as a full and final payment of the combined remaining development, regulatory and sales milestone payments under the Company's license agreements with Ocumension for the treatment of chronic noninfectious uveitis affecting the posterior segment of the eye and for the treatment of post-operative inflammation following ocular surgery, respectively.
 Upon payment of the Accelerated Milestone Payment, the remaining \$11.75 million in combined remaining development and sales milestone payments under the Company's original license agreement with Ocumension upon the achievement by Ocumension of (i) remaining development and regulatory milestones of \$6.25 million and commercial sales-based milestones of \$3.0 million for the development and commercialization of its three-year micro insert using the Durasert technology for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye; and (ii) \$6.0 million upon the achievement by Ocumension of certain prescribed development and regulatory milestones, and \$6.0 million commercial sales-based milestones for the development and commercialization in Mainland China, Hong Kong, Macau and Taiwan of DEXYCU for the treatment of post-operative inflammation following ocular surgery, totaling up to \$21.25 million, were permanently extinguished and will no longer be due and owed to the Company.
 In exchange, Ocumension also received exclusive rights to develop and commercialize YUTIQ and DEXYCU products under its own brand names in South Korea and other jurisdictions across Southeast Asia in Brunei, Burma (Myanmar), Cambodia, Timor-Leste, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam, at its own cost and expense with the Company supplying product for clinical trials and commercial sale.
-The Company conti

-("NDA") for YUTIQ under Ocumension's distinct name to Chinese regulatory authorities and it is under review.
+The Company continues to be entitled to royalties on future product sales by Ocumension.
+In April 2021, Ocumension announced its filing of a New Drug Application ("NDA") for YUTIQ under Ocumension's distinct name to Chinese regulatory authorities and it is under review.
 Ocumension has been granted approval to have its NDA submission reviewed based on the U.S. NDA data and the real world data Ocumension has collected from marketing the product in Hainan Pilot Zone.
+In September 2021, Ocumension announced its receipt of approval from Chinese regulatory authorities for DEXYCU under Ocumension's distinct name to conduct a Phase 3 clinical trial in China.